MarcoTerzulli/GAVI-Manderoli/README.md

 ```

 The GUI will be loaded.<br />
-**Common issue**: the previous command could raise an error (such as *"ValueError: unsupported pickle protocol: 5"*).
+**Common issue**: the previous command could raise an error while trying to open the index.
 Whoosh indexes are operating system dependent: you are probably using a different operating system than the one was used to generate it.
+The program will automatically try to delete the index and to generate a new one, but sometimes this operation could not be possibile.
-Follow the next step to generate a new index.
+In this case, follow the next step to generate a new index.

 ### Generating a new index